basiralab/ABMT/README.md

 To train and evaluate ABMT code for classification on other datasets, you need to upload your data as a structure including:

-• A tensor of size (N × m ×m) containing N symmetric matrices each one representing a subject graph of size (m × m).
-N denotes the number of subjects and m denotes the number of nodes (regions of interest in our case).
- • A (N ×1) label list including the label of each subject in the dataset (male or female).
+â€¢ A tensor of size (N Ã— m Ã—m) containing N symmetric matrices each one representing a subject graph of size (m Ã— m).
+N denotes the number of subjects and m denotes the number of nodes (regions of interest in our case). â€¢ A (N Ã—1) label list including the label of each subject in the dataset (male or female).

 The ABMT outputs are:

-• A matrix of size (N ×m × m) storing the network of the predicted subjects.
+â€¢ A matrix of size (N Ã—m Ã— m) storing the network of the predicted subjects.

 # Example Results